 A Personal Mud Story

 I went to Mudfest in July 2014.
 I went on an overnight trip with a bus-full of English teachers from my hometown called Pyeongtaek.
 Everyone paid a fixed price, which included transportation both ways, a place to sleep, and breakfast the next morning.
 It was pretty convenient and everything worked out smoothly.

 We all pitched in for a pension that we spend the night in.
 I think that 10 people crashed in our room and we were all comfortable.
-The only issues was that we were a little far from the main Mudfest grounds (30 minute walk), so it was a little inconvenient.
+The only issue was that we were a little far from the main Mudfest grounds (30-minute walk), so it was a little inconvenient.

 The entire day at the fest was a fantastic and memorable experience.
 Hanging out with friends, boozing on the beach, getting covered head to toe in mud, meeting some awesome people, and enjoying the lively Korean festival atmosphere.
 I would highly recommend this event to anyone that is visiting Korea in the summertime!

 Lastly, I’d like to mention a thing about Boryeong as a travel destination.
 Aside from Mud Fest, I highly recommend going to Boryeong if you have time on your Korean trip.
 It’s only a 2-hour bus ride away from Seoul, and it is one of the best beach towns in the country.

 There is just a special ambiance in Boryeong that I haven’t found anywhere else in Korea.
 Perhaps it’s the friendly people, or the plethora of fresh food, or the soothing ocean water that make Boryeong so special.
 Furthermore, you can see numerous small islands a short distance from the beach.
 They are all accessible by ferry from Daecheon Port if you want to go on a quick adventure.